-Visually inspiring, the volcanic landscape of Taranaki, with its ring of wild west coast beaches, green paddocks, myriads of streams and bush covered slopes, provides a beautiful backdrop to a fascinating weekend annual event held in June each year.
+Visually inspiring, the volcanic landscape of Taranaki, with its ring of wild coast beaches, green and pleasant land, myriads of clear streams and bush covered slopes, all providing a beautiful backdrop to a fascinating weekend event held annually in June each year.

 Established in 2014 the Taranaki Arts Trail provides the public with the unique opportunity to meet with over 70 artists in their studio/workshops.
 Ultimately, the aim of the Taranaki Arts Trail is to build a greater understanding in the community of the processes involved and the skills required, in creating a work of art.

 To assist the visitor with planning their self-guided tour of the Taranaki Arts Trail, it has been divided geographically into four areas.
 These are North, East, South, and West.